Kong/kong/kong/dns/README.md

 **Input parameters:**

-`@opts` It accepts a options table argument.
+`@opts` It accepts an options table argument.
 The following options are supported:

 * TTL options:
   * `valid_ttl`: (default: `nil`)